wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    In the script, if each utility is found, it is re-installed if the REINSTALL flag is set on, which it is by default.

-1. Switch to GitHub to identify your "no-reply" email address, such as "octocat+github@github.com"
+1. Switch to GitHub to identify your "no-reply" email address, such as "john_doe+github@gmail.com".

+   <a target="_blank" href="https://github.com/settings/profile">https://github.com/settings/profile</a>

    <a name="ListKeys"></a>